 Emotion Regulation through Distancing

 One method for regulating emotion involves using perspective-taking processes to imagine emotional situations from a distance.
-For instance, imagining how you will feel about an upsetting interaction with a friend after years have passed (distance in time) may lessen your current response.
-We are examining and comparing different forms of distancing to determine their mechanisms and effectiveness.
-We are also evaluating ways to maximize the emotion regulation effects of distancing.
-For this research, we are utilizing self-report, psychophysiological, and neuroimaging measures.
+For instance, you may be able to lessen your emotional response to an upsetting interaction with a friend by imagining how you would feel about it after years have passed (distance in time).
+We utilize self-report, psychophysiology, and neuroimaging to examine and compare the mechanisms and effectiveness of different forms of distancing.
 The ultimate goals of this work are to determine the most effective ways to implement distancing for applications like cognitive therapies and to understand how the brain supports these complex perspective-taking processes.
 Graduate student John Powers is leading this project.
+John Powers is leading this project.

 This project investigates the role of emotional regulation and the impact of depression across the lifespan.
 The ability to regulate one’s emotional responses is critical for maintaining emotional health in the face of adverse events that cumulate over time.
 We believe that multiple factors, including, age, depression status, neurocognitive functioning, and social support will impact the success of emotion regulation using reappraisal and distraction strategies.
 We also believe that the combined effect of those variables on strategy use will predict depressive symptoms further into a person’s lifespan.
 Ultimately, our goal for this project is to gain insights into how maturational changes influence the ability of depressed adults to reduce negative affect.